macmade/EGPack/README.txt

 Egpack should compile on every POSIX compliant operating system with an ANSI-C compiler.

-To compile EGPack, simply type `make` from a console prompte, from the EGPack root directory.
+To compile EGPack, simply type `make` from a console prompt, from the EGPack root directory.

 Installation of the `egpack` utility is done through the `make install`